All Episodes

 How does that look?

-And and the thing is people find it very offensive that you're taxed your entire life when you turn on your water, when you get into your car, when you turn on the electricity, when you go to work, when you eat, you're taxed constantly for everything from cradle to grave, from morning to night.
+And the thing is, people find it very offensive that you're taxed your entire life when you turn on your water, when you get into your car, when you turn on the electricity, when you go to work, when you eat.

 I know Republicans are lobbying other Republicans to make sure they vote the right way in the Senate.

-So I think the combination of three things going on right now, people, middle class people feel overtaxed, so that includes the estate tax.
+So I think the combination of three things going on right now, people, middle-class people feel overtaxed, so that includes the estate tax.

-Uh number two, they're starting to understand that spending in Washington is out of control, and that includes with the Republican Congress.
+Number two, they're starting to understand that spending in Washington is out of control, and that includes with the Republican Congress.

-And number three, the number one best seller book right now is the Fair Tax by Neil Bortz and John Linder.
+And number three, the number one bestseller book right now is The Fair Tax by Neil Bortz and John Linder.

 What does that mean?

-It means that average Americans are going to these book sellers and buying a book called the Fair Tax.
+It means that average Americans are going to these booksellers and buying a book called The Fair Tax.

-Um, you know, it's not a boring book to people.
+You know, it's not a boring book to people.

 It's not some policy wonkish kind of book.